Li Dazhao: Return to China and the New Culture Movement

 Upon his return to China in 1916, Li briefly plunged into parliamentary politics in Beijing as an associate of Tang Hualong and the Progressive Party (进步党).
 He quickly became disillusioned with the opportunism of the politicians, who sought alliances with the dominant Peiyang warlords.
 He broke with the Progressive Party in October 1916, convinced that constitutional government was unworkable in the warlord era.
 By late 1917, he had concluded that China's political crisis could not be solved without a revolution.

 Frustrated with politics, Li was drawn to the circle of "nonpolitical" intellectuals around Chen Duxiu and the journal New Youth (新青年), the leading organ of the New Culture Movement.
 In January 1918, Li formally joined the New Youth editorial board.
 The following month, at the invitation of Cai Yuanpei, the reformist chancellor of Peking University, Li was appointed chief librarian of the university, where Chen Duxiu was serving as dean of letters.
 In his capacity as librarian and later as a professor of history and economics, Li exerted a significant influence on student radicals.
 His reforms professionalized the library, making it a center for disseminating new ideas.
 His young library assistant during the winter of 1918–1919 was Mao Zedong, whom Li introduced to Marxist thought.

+Other views and analysis

+Li followed Japanese post-World War I discourse about the idea of pan-Asianism.
+In Li's view, Japanese pan-Asianism amounted to an Asian Monroe Doctrine based on Japanese imperialism and aggression.
+Li advocated for a pan-Asianism based on national self-determination and opposition to Japanese aggression.